Basic DCP Job Tutorial (Node.js)

 Advanced topics such as using alternate payment accounts, customizing slice payment offers, and remote datasets will be covered in the next tutorial.

 Once execution completes, you can process the returned results as needed.
-In this example, we convert the results into an array, concatenate the characters, and print the final string.
+In this example, we pull the uppercase letters back out of each result to reassemble the string, and print each character’s classification alongside it.

 console.log(RESULTS);